 24) These compact Peppa Pig books are easy to throw in your bag for quiet time on the bus.

 25) Play an animal guessing game.
 Pick an animal, sea creature, bird or bug and give your child simple clues such as: “It has eight legs and spins silky webs”.

 26) Bring bubbles.
 They cost next to nothing and provide lots of fun for kids of all ages.

 27) Play “I packed my suitcase”.
 Take it in turns to say what’s in the suitcase.
 Each player adds one thing to the list.
 Be silly – pack sausages and smelly socks!
 The challenge is to remember everything that’s been said before.

 28) Wipe clean books are perfect for holidays because you can use them again and again.
 This Numberblocks wipe clean book gets our vote!
 It’s fun and educational, too!

 29) These brightly coloured dinosaurs are easy to slip into your bag – and at £1.75 for six, it’s not the end of the world if they end up getting left on the train.

 30) For an all-in-one fix, we love magazines.
 Puzzles?
 Check.
 Stories?
 Check.
 Stickers?
 Check.
-Plus, they always come with a small toy.
+And for a limited time, these magazines are 3 for 2.

-34-38) If your kids have brought their favourite soft toys, try these 5 ideas.
-They’re simple and fun.
+34-38) If your kids have brought their favourite soft toys, try these 5 simple and fun ideas.

-39-42) Tablet out of juice?
-Breathe deeply and try these 5 ideas instead!
+39-42) Kindle out of juice?
+Breathe deeply and try these 5 alternatives to a phone or tablet instead!